escapin/ElectionManager/README.md

-**Create Election:** This button will create a simple election with predetermined properties (such as title, and description), which will start immediately and end after 10 minutes.
+**Create Election:** This button will create a simple election with predetermined properties (such as title, and description), which will start immediately and end after 3 days.

 **Vote:** After selecting an election (click on the election displayed in the table) this button will redirect you to another web page to start